symfony/symfony-docs/security/ldap.rst

 ``dc=example,dc=com``.

-Bear in mind that usernames must be unique across both DN, as the authentication provider won't be able to select the correct user for the bind process if more than one is found.
+Bear in mind that usernames must be unique across both DN, as the authentication provider will not be able to select the correct user for the bind process if more than one is found.

 Examples are provided below, for both ``form_login_ldap`` and